chinamike65/hugo-tuolesi/content/book3/book3en.md

 4. The Rareness of a Precious Human Body…………..
 192

-(1) It is difficult to plant seeds that are full of human beings...
+(1) It is difficult to plant seeds  of a precious human life ...
 196

-(2) The seeds of a lPrecious Human Body are difficult to protect...197
+(2) The seeds of a Precious Human Body are difficult to protect...197

 (3) The fruits of a Precious Human Body are difficult to fully mature...197